Max Frisch: Architecture

-With the outbreak of war in 1939, he joined the army as a gunner.
+With the outbreak of war in 1939, he joined the Swiss army as a gunner.
 Although Swiss neutrality meant that army membership was not a full-time occupation, the country mobilised to be ready to resist a German invasion, and by 1945 Frisch had clocked up 650 days of active service.
 He also returned to writing.
 1939 saw the publication of From a Soldier's Diary (Aus dem Tagebuch eines Soldaten), which initially appeared in the monthly journal, Atlantis.
 In 1940 the same writings were compiled into the book Pages from the Bread-bag (Blätter aus dem Brotsack).
 The book was broadly uncritical of Swiss military life, and of Switzerland's position in war-time Europe, attitudes that Frisch revisited and revised in his 1974 Little Service Book (Dienstbuechlein); by 1974 he felt strongly that his country had been too ready to accommodate the interests of Nazi Germany during the war years.

 At the ETH, Frisch studied architecture with William Dunkel, whose pupils also included Justus Dahinden and Alberto Camenzind, later stars of Swiss architecture.
 After receiving his diploma in the summer of 1940, Frisch accepted an offer of a permanent position in Dunkel's architecture studio, and for the first time in his life was able to afford a home of his own.

 While working for Dunkel he met another architect, Gertrud Frisch-von Meyenburg, and on 30 July 1942 the two were married.
 The marriage produced three children: Ursula (1943), Hans Peter (1944), and Charlotte (1949).
-Much later, in a book of her own, Sturz durch alle Spiegel, which appeared in 2009, his daughter Ursula reflected on her difficult relationship with her father.
+Much later, in a book of her own, Sturz durch alle Spiegel (Fall through all the mirrors), which appeared in 2009, his daughter Ursula reflected on her difficult relationship with her father.

-In 1943 Frisch was selected from among 65 applicants to design the new Letzigraben (subsequently renamed Max-Frisch-Bad) swimming pool in the Zürich district of Albisrieden.
+In 1943 Frisch was selected from among 65 applicants to design the new Letzigraben (subsequently renamed Max-Frisch-Bad) swimming pool in the Zurich district of Albisrieden.
 Because of this substantial commission he was able to open his own architecture studio, with a couple of employees.
 Wartime materials shortages meant that construction had to be deferred until 1947, but the public swimming pool was opened in 1949.
 It is now protected under historic monument legislation.
-In 2006/2007 it underwent an extensive renovation which returned it to its original condition.
+From 2006 to 2007, it underwent an extensive renovation which returned it to its original condition.

 Overall Frisch designed more than a dozen buildings, although only two were actually built.
-One was a house for his brother Franz and the other was a country house for the shampoo magnate, K.F.
-Ferster.
+One was a house for his brother Franz and the other was a country house for the shampoo magnate, K. F. Ferster.
 Ferster's house triggered a major court action when it was alleged that Frisch had altered the dimensions of the main staircase without reference to his client.
 Frisch later retaliated by using Ferster as the model for the protagonist in his play The Fire Raisers (Biedermann und die Brandstifter).
 When Frisch was managing his own architecture studio, he was generally found in his office only during the mornings.
 Much of his time and energy was devoted to writing.